What Is MoCD Type A?

 Diagnosing any type of MoCD, including Type A, can be very challenging.
 This can be for many reasons.

-- Many MoCD symptoms are the same as those for other, more common conditions.
-Because of that, doctors are more likely to think it's something else.
-These conditions can be related to injury at birth, infections, or other, more common, situations6
+- MoCD is very rare, and the symptoms are the same as for other, more common conditions.
+Because of that, doctors may think the symptoms are due to injury at birth, infections, or other common causes6

 - The tests to figure out what's causing the symptoms may or may not include the specific ones needed to help confirm or rule out MoCD7